civican/legisinfo/42-1/bills/C-6/bill_text.md

 Paragraphs 5(2)(c) and (d) of the `Citizenship Act`, as they read immediately before the day on which subsection `1`(9) comes into force, do not apply to a person whose application for citizenship was made on or after June 11, 2015 but before the day on which that subsection comes into force and has not been finally disposed of before the day on which that subsection comes into force.

+### Section 19.1

+  **(1)** Any decision that is made under subsection 10(1) of the `Citizenship Act` as it read immediately before the day on which subsection 3(2) comes into force and that is set aside by the Federal Court and sent back for a redetermination on or after that day is to be determined in ac­cordance with that Act as it reads on that day.

+  **(2)** A proceeding that is pending before the Federal Court before the day on which subsection 3(2) comes into force as a result of an action commenced under subsection 10.1(1) of the `Citizenship Act` is to be dealt with and disposed of in accordance with that Act as it read immediately before that day.

 ### Section 20

 A person whose citizenship was revoked under subsection 10(2) of the `Citizenship Act`, as it read immediately before the day on which section `3` comes into force, is deemed never to have had their citizenship revoked.

+### Section 20.1

+If, before the day on which subsection 3(2) comes into force, a notice has been given to a person under subsection 10(3) of the `Citizenship Act` and a decision has not been made by the Minister before that day, the person may, within 30 days after that day, request to have the matter dealt with and disposed of as if the notice had been given under subsection 10(3) of that Act as it reads on that day.

 ### Section 21